drocheam/optrace/docs/source/usage/elements.rst

    L = ot.Lens(sph2, sph1, n=n, pos=[0, 2, 10], d=0.5)

-When the lens is defined by :python:`d` or :python:`de` the position :python:`pos[2]` is at the center of the :python:`d` or :python:`de` distance.
+When the lens is defined by :python:`d` or :python:`de`, the position :python:`pos[2]` is at the center of the :python:`d` or :python:`de` distance.

-With the :python:`d1` and :python:`d2` parameters we can control the position of both surfaces relative to the lens position manually.
+We can control the position of both surfaces relative to the lens position manually with the :python:`d1` and :python:`d2` parameters.
 For instance, with :python:`d1=0, d2=...` the lens front starts exactly at the :python:`pos` of the Lens.
-On the other hand setting :python:`d1=..., d2=0` leads to the back surface center ending at :python:`pos`.
+On the other hand, setting :python:`d1=..., d2=0` leads to the back surface center ending at :python:`pos`.

 .. figure:: ../images/lens_thickness_position.svg